liyafe1997/qcom_fg_gen4_siox_battery_workaround/README.md

 [How it works](#how-it-works-device-independent)).
 Different PMIC/driver
 generations (FG-Gen3, QG/QGauge) are **not** supported.

+**Note: the defaults suit silicon/carbon-anode cells only — do not load this blindly on other packs.**
+After installing the KPM, the recommended routine is: power off, hold volume-down + power (yes, the fastboot combo) for a minute to reset the PMIC, then boot and use the phone normally down to 1% until the 30-second shutdown countdown appears, and charge it back to full in one go.
+That also recalibrates the gauge's SOC computation to some extent (making it as accurate as possible before FVSS takes over).

+If your cell really is Si/C and these parameters suit it, you should feel the low band (the FVSS range, starting somewhere around 20% and running down to 1%) draining slower and lasting longer than before.

+If the phone starts shutting itself down — black screen, no warning — while it still shows a fair amount of charge, say 5% or even 10% or more, then your cell is not silicon/carbon and this KPM (with its default parameters) is not right for your battery.
+If you can run it down to a displayed 1% and get the 30-second countdown, the KPM and its parameters do fit your battery.

+Charging in the low band (inside FVSS, especially anywhere from a few percent to the mid-teens or twenties) will show an inaccurate percentage: for a while the number does not move even though charge really is going in.
+Charging exits FVSS immediately and the percentage falls back to the gauge's SOC, which by then may already be very low; the display only starts rising once the gauge SOC catches up to the FVSS percentage you were seeing.
+For example: FVSS SOC is 15% and the system shows 15%, but the gauge SOC is actually down at 2% or even 0%.
+You plug in, FVSS is dropped at once and the gauge SOC takes over — but a charging percentage can never run backwards, so it sits at 15% for quite a while, and only once the gauge SOC catches up to 15% does the UI start climbing again.
+Charging itself is completely unaffected (this touches nothing in charging/fast-charging — that is managed by an entirely separate stack); only the battery percentage (SOC) display is.
+Just keep that in mind while charging.

 ## Why

 The stock driver anchors the fuel gauge's **0%** point at "voltage reaches